robinroestenburg/tamingthemindmonkey-sinatra/posts/2012-02-26-digging-into-rails-connecting-to-the-database.markdown

 couple, but only one I had not seen yet, `ConnectionHandler#establish_connection`.

-This method on its was not helping me find an answer, but when I checked the methods that called it I did.
+This method on its own was not helping me find an answer, but when I checked the methods that called it I did.
 It is called by the `ConnectionHandling.establish_connection` class method (subtle difference).
 This method contains a big comment, describing how to initialize Active Record by